-Sam Mudrick advises clients on the international transfer of goods and personnel to and from the United States and compliance with US laws that reach outside our borders, such as export controls and the Foreign Corrupt Practices Act (FCPA).
+Sam Mudrick advises clients on the international transfer of goods and personnel to and from the US and compliance with US laws that reach outside our borders, such as export controls and the Foreign Corrupt Practices Act (FCPA).

 Before law school, Sam’s professional experience included employment in the capital markets division of a top-tier Mexican bank and the international arbitration practice group of a global law firm.
 During law school, Sam served as a law clerk to the Board of Immigration Appeals and was committed to pro bono representation of the underserved immigrant community in Central Virginia.
 Sam has lived in Argentina and Mexico and is fluent in Spanish.